Learn about the recent search for the next president and CEO of the Federal Reserve Bank of Kansas City.

 The Federal Reserve Bank of Kansas City’s presidential Search Committee hosted a virtual community town hall on July 13 to address questions and provide an update on its search for a successor to President and CEO Esther George.
 Watch a recording of the event External Linkhere.

-Under a process that is prescribed by the Federal Reserve Act, the Kansas City Fed’s Board of Directors has formed a search committee for the next Bank president.
+Under a process that is prescribed by the Federal Reserve Act, the Kansas City Fed’s Board of Directors formed a search committee for the next Bank president.
 The committee consists of the Bank’s Class B and C directors, who represent the public.
 These directors are not affiliated with the banking industry.
 Read more about the Reserve Bank search process External Linkhere.